alleyinteractive/.github/README.md

 ### Built Releases

-Create built releases of a project based on the WordPress plugin `Stable Tag` header and falls back to the `version` property in either `composer.json` or `package.json`.
+Create built releases of a project based on the WordPress plugin `Version` header in your main plugin file and then falls back to the `version` property in either `composer.json` or `package.json`.
 When the version is updated in either file, the action will build the project, push a new tag up with the version, and create a release.
 Optionally, the release can be drafted or published.

 The most common use of this workflow is for WordPress plugins or other packages that require built assets (such as ones from Webpack or Gulp) to be included to